PratyushaM09/helpdesk-management-system/README.md

 and full Enterprise Security Architecture Document (SecAD) are accepted.
-[backend/](backend/) (Spring Boot REST API — auth, tickets, comments, attachments, users, roles) and [frontend/](frontend/) (static HTML/CSS/JS) are both fully implemented and integrated.
-Phase 5 has completed Dockerization (Milestone 1 — see [DOCKER.md](DOCKER.md)) and a production configuration review (Milestone 2); Docker execution verification and actual deployment are still pending.
+[backend/](backend/) (Spring Boot REST API — auth, tickets, comments, attachments, users, roles) and [frontend/](frontend/) (static HTML/CSS/JS) are both fully implemented, integrated, and **deployed live** (Render: a static site for the frontend, a web service for the backend, MySQL via Aiven).
+Phase 5 has completed Dockerization (Milestone 1 — see [DOCKER.md](DOCKER.md)) and a production configuration review (Milestone 2);
+actual deployment happened directly on Render rather than through the Docker images, since local Docker execution verification is currently blocked by a Docker Desktop version issue on the development machine — the `docker-compose.yml`/`Dockerfile`s exist and are believed correct, but haven't been run end-to-end locally to confirm.

 ## Repository Structure